 I need interaction and connection with others to be happy and fulfilled in life.
 Even as an introvert, I still need people.
 And when my esteem is low, it can make interaction very difficult—especially when I need it most.

 So…I want to end with a few more tips on *how* to be more confident.

 - I realize its ok to not know everything—people love talking about themselves and what they do or know, so if I don’t understand what someone is talking about…I ask.

 - I realize that everyone else is as awkward as I am to some extent.
 Even the most outgoing and beautiful person does weird things sometimes.
 I embrace my weirdness.

 - I realize that my imperfections are part of what make me relatable.
-I have a and I’m pretty awkward, but I’m told by subscribers that its endearing and helpful.
-This gave me much more confidence talking with people in “real life.”
+This gives me much more confidence talking with people in “real life.”